 Patron: His Royal Highness The Prince of Wales

-2. To be eligible for consideration, the nominee must be at least an A licence holder and the reasons why s/he deserves to be considered for the award of a BPA Star must be set out in no more than 250 words.
+5. To be eligible for consideration, the nominee must be at least an A licence holder and the reasons why s/he deserves to be considered for the award of a BPA Star must be set out in no more than 250 words.
 The nomination must be from the member who actually received the excellent service.
 The nominee must, at the date of nomination, be an active skydiver.
-Nominations will only be considered on the official nomination form, BPA Form 296 (download it as a pdf* or Word document by entering 296 in the Forms search box. *You need free-of-charge Adobe Reader software to download a pdf),
+Nominations will only be considered on the official nomination form, BPA Form 296 - you can download this form as a fillable pdf* by entering 296 in the Forms search box. (*You need free-of-charge Adobe Reader software to download a pdf).
+We shall be pleased supply the nomination form in Word (doc) format on request.

-3. Completed nomination forms should be e-mailed to skydive[at]bpa.org.uk headed 'BPA Star nomination'.
+6. Completed nomination forms should be e-mailed to skydive[at]bpa.org.uk headed 'BPA Star nomination'.
 There is a cap of (the first) five nominators per nominee.
 If a nominee has reached this cap, senders of any sixth and subsequent nominations will be advised accordingly, and their nominations will not be valid.
-It is a condition of nominations that, in the event of a successful nomination, the nominator agrees to publication of the nomination text, or extracts thereof, in BPA media (Mag, website, soicial media etc) subject to the agreement of the nominee (publication is not promised or guaranteed).
-Receipt of nominations will be acknowledged by e-mail, so if you do not receive an acknowledgement, please check with the BPA Office that your nomination has been received.
+Receipt of nominations will be acknowledged by e-mail, so if you do not receive an acknowledgement, please check with the Competitions & Awards Co-ordinator at BPA HQ that your nomination has been received.

-4. Each eligible nomination will be considered by a panel of judges - the BPA Vice Presidents - who will decide on whether the nominee should be awarded a BPA Star.
+7. Each eligible nomination will be considered by a panel of judges - the BPA Vice Presidents - who will decide on whether the nominee should be offered the award a BPA Star.
 The decision of the judging panel is final, and no correspondence will be entered into.

-5. Winners of a BPA Star will be advised and announced on the BPA website before the AGM and recognised at presentation ceremony after the BPA AGM on on Saturday 27 January 2018, concurrently with BPA Skydive the Expo 2018.
+8. Winners of a BPA Star will be announced on the BPA website before the AGM and recognised at presentation ceremony after the BPA AGM on on Saturday 26 January 2019, concurrently with BPA Skydive the Expo 2019.

 Martin Soulsby , BPA Chair (above), says, "Camaraderie and that comfy feeling of being welcome and belonging can make the difference between staying in the sport or leaving.